atomicarchitects/FusionFail/README.md

 # Fusion Fail

-Profile showing CUDAGraph-based kernel fusion for 3 layers of NequIP.
-Thanks @ameya98 for the simplified version of NequIP.

 ![nequip_profile](profiles/profile_train_step_nequip_3_layers.png)

 ## What are we looking at ?

 The function `train_step` corresponds to a forward and backward pass through a 3 layered NequIP model implemented using e3nn-jax acting on a simple Tetris dataset.
+Thanks @ameya98 for the code !

 ## What's happening ?